Wve-program/Mini-Project01/gitcommands.md

 *Pull* can be put together with remote repository name and the branch name you specifically would want on your local repository.

+   **Remote**

+   *Remote* commands allows the individual to modify remote repositories.
+Same as if it was locally, but adding remote to it allows Git to send the changes to the remote repository.
+If a file was going to be created on a *remote* repository using the *add* addition to the command line will create the file in the repository.

+     $git remote add <name> <url>

+This is the command to create a new origin at the designated URL, once that is established you can push out commits without having to type out the URL.
+In the location of <Name> in the command, made mine *Origin* so when I push a commit it will go to the origin rather then having to type out the URL.

+     $git remote rm origin

+This command removes the remote URL from the repository.

+     $git remote -v

+This is the command to show all repositories that are stored.
+If there are more then one URLs listed when the command is initiated that is because there are several collaborators that are working on the same repository.
+This is a good way to see who pushed and fetched as well because the command will distinguish that information as well.